 To give the bread a great oven spring you will need to bake the bread with steam.

 - Use the steam function of your oven

-- Baking the bread in a dutch oven or combo cooker.
+- Bake the bread in a dutch oven or combo cooker.

 Whatever way you choose to use, do not skip baking with steam.
 You won’t get the right result, but all of the above methods will give great results.

 The crumb is open and full of delicious olives.
-The herbs accentuate the Mediterranean vibe and perfectly suits the earthy notes from the olives.
+The herbs accentuate the Mediterranean vibe and perfectly suit the earthy notes from the olives.

 The crust is super crispy and has a fabulous smell.
 This is wonderful bread as a side for almost any Mediterranean dish and many dishes in middle eastern cuisine.

 It’s a fabulous bread.
 I hope you’ll try to make it.